k-sua/categorical_data_analysis/README.md

 # Categorical Data Analysis

 Performed categorical data analysis on employee attrition and happiness data 1972-2006 with R to answer the following research questions.
-The code and pdf file of the detailed description of the analysis is provided.
+The code, `AMS573_Final_Kwon_Su-Ah.R`, and pdf file, *statistical_analysis_detailed_process.pdf*, of the detailed description of the analysis is provided.

 ---
 ### Employee Attrition